Apr 13, 2021

 Conversely, the PPoS protocol doesn’t have a group of selected few, and the system chooses validators randomly irrespective of their stake.
 The fact that there is no special group of validators makes it difficult for attackers to compromise the system.

-BPoS-based blockchains don’t have any delegates, but users have to lock up a certain amount of their tokens to stake and influence the block generation process.
+Bonded Proof of Stake (BPoS) based blockchains don’t have any delegates, but users have to lock up a certain amount of their tokens to stake and influence the block generation process.
 They lock up their stake for a certain amount of time to get the opportunity to become validators.
 Their voting power is proportional to the stake, which also benefits wealthy participants.

 Unlike the BPoS mechanism, PPoS doesn’t require users to lock up any amount of tokens in order to become eligible to participate in the block creation.
 Thus, taking part in the consensus protocol doesn’t affect a user’s ability to spend or transfer their stake.
 Meanwhile, PPoS systems are more decentralized, as validators are picked randomly by the system.